jjovelc/NiuD_JovelJ_EcoliPR/README.md

-# 	GWAS analysis to identify E. coli genes or SNPS associated with phage resistance

 # SNP Discovery and GWAS Pipeline for Phage Resistance in *E. coli*

 This repository documents the variant calling and genome-wide association study (GWAS) pipeline used to identify significant non-synonymous SNPs (nsSNPs) associated with phage resistance in 111 cultured *Escherichia coli* isolates.